Conjugacy Class Growth in Virtually Abelian Groups: Affine Coxeter groups

 Familiar examples of virtually abelian groups are provided by the affine Coxeter groups which were defined in full detail in Section \ref{sec:coxeter_groups}.
 Since every affine Coxeter group $W$ has the form $W \iso T \rtimes W_0$ where $T\iso \Z^d$ is the free abelian normal subgroup of translations and \(W_0\) is the projection of $W$ to its finite part, we have that $T$ is a finite index subgroup and so $W$ is itself virtually abelian.
 Since it's also finitely generated, this allows us to use the lemmas from the previous subsection.
 In this subsection we give a precise formula for the growth function of a conjugacy class of an arbitrary affine Coxeter group.

-\begin{theorem} Let \(W = T\rtimes W_0\) be an affine Coxeter group with translations $T$ and finite part $W_0$.
-Let $w \in W_0$ be an element in the finite part of $W$.
-Then the growth of the conjugacy class $\cc{w}$ with respect to the generating set $S$ is equivalent to \(n^{\ell_R(w)}\), where \(\ell_R(w)\) is the reflection length. \end{theorem} \begin{proof} Let $w \in W_0$ be an element in the finite part of $W$.
-By Lemma~\ref{lem:vabconj}, we have
+\begin{rem} Note that the idea of the proof of the following Lemma and Theorem are similar to that of \cite[Theorem 1.8]{MST}.
+See also Remark \ref{rem:MST1}. \end{rem} \begin{lem} Let \(W = T\rtimes W_0\) be an affine Coxeter group with translations $T$ and finite part $W_0$.
+Let $w \in W_0$ be an arbitrary element in the finite part of $W$.
+Then